odinuv/web/articles/database-tech/index.md

     - double range 1e<sup>-307</sup>..1e<sup>308</sup>
 - `number` / `numeric` / `decimal(precision, scale)`:
     - fixed decimal point;
-    - precision -- maximum number of digit;
+    - precision --- maximum number of digits;
-    - scale -- number of digits after decimal point.
+    - scale --- number of digits after decimal point.
 - `money` -2<sup>63</sup>..2<sup>63</sup> = 92 233 720 368 547 758.08

 There are two basic types of decimal numbers (generally used in computing).
-Decimal numbers with [floating decimal point](https://en.wikipedia.org/wiki/Floating_point) and decimal numbers with [fixed decimal point](https://en.wikipedia.org/wiki/Fixed-point_arithmetic).
+Decimal numbers with a [floating decimal point](https://en.wikipedia.org/wiki/Floating_point) and decimal numbers with a [fixed decimal point](https://en.wikipedia.org/wiki/Fixed-point_arithmetic).
 The advantage of floating-point decimal numbers is that they have very variable ranges -- e.g. you can store a number such as `123456789.12` as well as `0.123456789012`.
-The disadvantage of of floating point point numbers is that their representation is not exact.
+The disadvantage of floating point numbers is that their representation is not exact.
 This means for example that  `4.0 / 2.0 != 2.0` -- i.e. `4.0 / 2.0` is not equal to
 `2.0` but to something like `2.00000000001`.
-Fixed point decimal numbers do not have this un-intuitive behavior, but their range must be specified in column type.
+Fixed point decimal numbers do not have this un-intuitive behavior, but their range must be specified in the column type.
 E.g. a column with type `decimal(5,3)` can store numbers up to `99 999.999`.
 A number `100 000` would cause an overflow.
 A number `1.12345` would be rounded to `1.123`.

 ### Date and Time
-Date and time is stored as [**timestamp**](https://en.wikipedia.org/wiki/System_time) format.
+Date and time is stored as a [**timestamp**](https://en.wikipedia.org/wiki/System_time) format.
 A timestamp is stored as a number of milliseconds / microseconds from some arbitrary date (1.1.1970 for [**unix timestamp**](https://en.wikipedia.org/wiki/Unix_time)).
 This format is used because it is a reference to an unambiguous point in time.
-The range of timestamp varies for various databases, but e.g. in PostgreSQL it is 4713 BC to 294276 AD (with precision to microseconds).
+The range of the timestamp varies for various databases, but e.g. in PostgreSQL it is 4713 BC to 294276 AD (with precision to microseconds).

 Timestamp format is quite useless on its own, because it is simply a number of some units from an arbitrary point in time.
-The conversion to a date string (`2014-12-22`) is **very complex** operation.
+The conversion to a date string (`2014-12-22`) is a **very complex** operation.
 A word of caution -- never attempt to do this conversion yourself, always use the functions provided by the database.
-These functions count with all the oddities of human date system such as timezone, leap days, leap seconds, [DST](https://en.wikipedia.org/wiki/Daylight_saving_time)...
+These functions count with all the oddities of the human date system such as timezone, leap days, leap seconds, [DST](https://en.wikipedia.org/wiki/Daylight_saving_time)...

 Also you should never assume anything about dates and times.
 A typical *wrong* assumption is that an hour has 3600 seconds.
-Although it is valid for many hours during a year, it is invalid for hour with leap second and invalid for hours during with [DST](https://en.wikipedia.org/wiki/Daylight_saving_time) changes (then there is one hour with 0 seconds and one hour with 7200 seconds).
+Although it is valid for many hours during a year, it is invalid for hours with leap second and invalid for hours during with [DST](https://en.wikipedia.org/wiki/Daylight_saving_time) changes (then there is one hour with 0 seconds and one hour with 7200 seconds).

-Timestamp does not allow to store incomplete dates -- e.g. 'January 2016' because it does not refer to an unambiguous single point in time.
-Timestamp also cannot be used to store time intervals (12:30 -- 13:00) for the same reason.
+A timestamp does not allow to store incomplete dates -- e.g. 'January 2016' because it does not refer to an unambiguous single point in time.
+A timestamp also cannot be used to store time intervals (12:30 -- 13:00) for the same reason.

-You can use the following data types in database system: `datetime` / `date` / `time` / `timestamp`.
+You can use the following data types in a database system: `datetime` / `date` / `time` / `timestamp`.
-All of them are implemented as some kind of timestamp, so they share its behavior.
-Then there is a special type `interval` used to store interval of date time values.
+All of them are implemented as some kind of a timestamp, so they share its behavior.
+Then there is a special type `interval` used to store an interval of date-time values.

 #### Alternatives
-You may encounter using native application format in which the column data type is integer and the application stores the data in the timestamp of the application.
+You may encounter using native application format in which the column data type is the integer and the application stores the data in the timestamp of the application.
 In PHP this would be implemented like this (using [`time()`](http://php.net/manual/en/function.time.php) function):